Huanghongru/Network-security-course-project/README.md

 **Goal**: defend the attack by implementing a RSA-OAEP algorithm.

 The code for this part is mainly in [utils.py](https://github.com/Huanghongru/Network-security-course-project/blob/master/utils.py#L119).
 It is able to add the OAEP padding module to the textbook RSA implementation.

+* add the OAEP padding module to the textbook RSA implementation
+* give a discussion on the advantages of RSA-OAEP compared to the textbook RSA
+* As a bonus, you can futher try to present CCA2 attack to RSA-OAEP to see whether it can thwart the CCA2 attack you have implemented in part 2

 Feel free to run: